Seymour Duncan Phat Cat Pickups

-- Each pickup has been handmade and handwired in California, USA.
+- Each pickup has been handmade and hand-wired in California, USA.

-There is no doubt that these pickups are some of the best p90 pickups you can buy.
+There is no doubt that these pickups are great.
 But do they sound authentic to the real thing?
-For the most part they do however they do not sound 100% the same due to the fact that they are slightly larger than traditional soap bar sized p90's as well as the fact that they are housed in a metal shielding which is not authentic to the real thing.
+For the most part, they do. however, they do not sound 100% the same due to the fact that they are slightly larger than traditional soap bar sized p90's.
+As well as the fact that they are housed in a metal shielding which is not authentic to the real thing.

-With that being said, these are high quality pickups which can definitely compete with some of the best P90's out there.
+With that being said, these are high-quality pickups which can definitely compete with some of the best P90's out there.
 Sure they may sound a little different to the original P90 but they definitely maintain most of the characteristics of the P90 which makes these pickups the perfect single coil alternatively for your humbucker sized guitar.

 If you enjoyed this review you might enjoy our review on the best Les Paul replacement bridge.